Mi'kmaq: Hieroglyphic writing

-Etymology of the word Miꞌkmaq
+Etymology of the word Mi'kmaq

-By the 1980s, the spelling of the ethnonym Miꞌkmaq, which is preferred by the Miꞌkmaw people, was widely adopted by scholarly publications and the media.
+By the 1980s, the spelling of the ethnonym Mi'kmaq, which is preferred by the Mi'kmaw people, was widely adopted by scholarly publications and the media.
 It replaced the previous spelling Micmac.
-Although this older spelling is still in use, the Miꞌkmaq consider the spelling "Micmac" to be "tainted" by colonialism.
-The "q" ending is used in the plural form of the noun, and Miꞌkmaw is used as singular of Miꞌkmaq.
+Although this older spelling is still in use, the Mi'kmaq consider the spelling "Micmac" to be "tainted" by colonialism.
+The "q" ending is used in the plural form of the noun, and Mi'kmaw is used as singular of Mi'kmaq.
 It is also used as an adjective, for example, "the Miꞌkmaw nation".

-The Miꞌkmaq prefer to use one of the three current Miꞌkmaq orthographies when writing the language.
-Other spellings used by Mi'kmaq people include Miꞌkmaq (singular Miꞌkmaw) in Prince Edward Island (Epekw'itk), Nova Scotia (Mi'kma'ki-Unama'ki) and Newfoundland (K'taqamkuk); Miigmaq (Miigmao) in New Brunswick (Sipekni’katik); Miꞌgmaq by the Listuguj Council in Quebec (Kespek); and Mìgmaq (Mìgmaw) in some native literature.
+The Mi'kmaq prefer to use one of the three current Miꞌkmaq orthographies when writing the language.
+Spellings used by Mi'kmaq people include Mi'kmaq (singular Mi'kmaw) in Prince Edward Island (Epekw'itk), Nova Scotia (Mi'kma'ki-Unama'ki), and Newfoundland (K'taqamkuk); Miigmaq (Miigmao) in New Brunswick (Sipekni'katik); Mi'gmaq by the Listuguj Council in Quebec (Kespek); and Mìgmaq (Mìgmaw) in some native literature.

-Lnu (the adjectival and singular noun, previously spelled "L'nu"; the plural is Lnúk, Lnuꞌk, Lnuꞌg, or Lnùg) is the term the Miꞌkmaq use for themselves, their autonym, meaning "human being" or "the people".
-Members of the Miꞌkmaq historically referred to themselves as Lnu, but used the term níkmaq (my kin) as a greeting.
+Lnu (the adjectival and singular noun, previously spelled "L'nu"; the plural is Lnúk, Lnu'k, Lnu'g, or Lnùg) is the term the Mi'kmaq use for themselves, their autonym, meaning "human being" or "the people".
+Members of the Mi'kmaq historically referred to themselves as Lnu, but used the term níkmaq (my kin) as a greeting.

-The French initially referred to the Miꞌkmaq as Souriquois and later as Gaspesiens.
+The French initially referred to the Mi'kmaq as Souriquois and later as Gaspesiens.
 Adopting a term from the English, they referred to them as Mickmakis.
 The British originally referred to the people as Tarrantines, which appears to have a French basis.